-Figure 52 1+0 Quick Configuration Wizard (PTP 820F) - Page 2
+Figure 58 1+0 Quick Configuration Wizard (PTP 820F) - Page 2

 - 6 In the TX Frequency (MHz) field, set the transmission radio frequency in MHz. - 7 In the RX Frequency (MHz) field, set the received radio frequency in MHz. - 8 In the TX Level (dBm) field, enter the desired TX signal level (TSL).
-The range of values depends on the frequency and RFU type. - 9 To mute the TX output of the RFU, select On in the TX mute field.
-To unmute the TX output of the RFU, select Off.
+The range of values depends on the frequency and RFU type. - 9 To mute the TX output of the RFU, select Mute in theTX mute field.
+To unmute the TX output of the RFU, select Unmute.
+To configure a timed mute, select Mute with Timer.